MatijaSi/Welmish-Woundikins/README.md

 A story heavy and atmospheric roguelike.
 To add to replayability the story will be procedurally generated.
 Atmosphere will be mostly present through short descriptions of creatures, items, map features...

 ### Version goals:

+Probably won't be followed, they are there just to give you an idea what's in the works.
+Goals are going to change frequently, to suit what is currently being developed.

 1%    - Basic movement and combat, simple map generator, player can die, simple FoV.

-2%    - Map made from sectors, each with its own map generator (cavernous, rooms, dungeons, ...), floors (up and down stairs).
+2%    - Map made from sectors, each with its own map generator (cavernous, rooms, dungeons, ...).

-3%    - Items
+3%    - Items and new monsters.

 4%    - Better combat system, simple magic

 5%    - "Social" mode (talking with friendly creatures)

-6%    - Map features (dwellings, temples, burrows, ...)
+6%    - Map features (dwellings, temples, burrows, ...), floors (stairs).

 ...